Bogdanp/setup-racket/README.md

 ### CPU Architecture Notes

-Installers for `x86` are not available on Linux.

 Installers for `arm32` are only currently available when the `version` is `current` and `arm64` installers are currently not available at all.